• Skip to primary navigation

 El Castillo Museum in El Poblado

-One of the main attractions is the castle gardens, which are kept in pristine condition.
-At El Castillo, you can enjoy a nice tour and get some of the best panoramic views of the city.
+One of the main features are the castle gardens, which are kept in pristine condition.
+The gardens are perfect for relaxing and you can enjoy a nice tour and get some of the best panoramic views of the city.

 Visiting the Modern Art Museum is one of the best things to do in Medellin and best of all, it’s free to go inside to explore.